 I love the Badlands.
 They’re so cool.
 I hadn’t been since I was a child, and I hadn’t remembered that these wonderful formations are just dirt, not rock.
 They’re so fragile — one determined person with a shovel could probably really change the view!
 In line with this, it’s a pretty geologically young place, with erosion starting only some 500k years ago.

 I sent this picture to my brother and father after I told them I had some news.
+Yes, they were mad, and it was great.

 Some lessons